-- (a) in the absence of the Mayor, choose a member to preside; - (b) receive apologies for absence; - (c) approve minutes of the last meeting; - (d) receive any declarations of Interest from members; - (e) receive a presentation of the Budget/Council Tax report from the relevant officer(s); - (f) officers to respond to questions from members via the Mayor as Chair of the meeting; - (g) to receive remarks from the Cabinet on the report; - (h) Council to debate the report and take any motions and/or amendments.
+- (c) approve minutes of the last meeting; - (d) receive any declarations of Interest from members; - (e) receive a presentation of the Budget/Council Tax report from the relevant officer(s); - (f) officers respond to questions from members addressed through the Mayor; - (g) to receive remarks from the Cabinet on the report; - (h) Council to debate the report and take any motions and/or amendments.

 - 3.4 A meeting to discuss the timetabling of the agenda for Council meetings may be arranged to provide relevant advice to the Mayor.
 Each group may nominate one representative to attend the timetabling meeting which shall be arranged by Democratic Services.
-However, the Mayor as Chair of the meeting has conduct of the running of the meeting. - 3.5 Chief Officers or their nominees may speak or respond to relevant questions at all Council meetings at the request of the Mayor or the person presiding as Chair of the meeting.
+However, the Mayor retains responsibility for the conduct of the meeting. - 3.5 Chief Officers or their nominees may speak or respond to relevant questions at all Council meetings at the request of the Mayor or the person presiding as Chair of the meeting.
 However, care must be taken to ensure that officers are not drawn into political debate in the Council meetings. - 3.6 All decisions relating to either the substantive budget motion/proposal or any amendments to it, will be to be taken via a recorded vote (Roll Call).